 The Mt.
 Gox exchange was hacked in 2014, and people are still waiting on a lawsuit in Japan to complete so they can get a portion of their coins back.
 It'll probably be 10 years total before they actually get their compensation, and in this case, they would be considered lucky.
 Sometimes, the coins are just gone and that's the end of the story.

 These days, security practices are much better, and to be honest, the Mt.
 Gox thing is so memorable because it was so catastrophic due to the irresponsibility of the exchange.
-For example, Crypto.com was hacked as recently as January 2022, but all affected customer funds were made whole either by insurance or other means.
-In other words, while it's still possible your exchange could be hacked, if your funds aren't affected, what do you care, right?
+For example, Crypto.com was hacked as recently as January 2022, but all affected customer funds were made whole by insurance.

 Account Hack